kubeflow/examples/mnist/README.md

 ks apply ${KSENV} -c train
 ```

-And you can check the job
+And you can check the job status

 ```
 kubectl get tfjobs -o yaml mnist-train-dist